 When a major incident occurs, emergency services and other associated agencies must work together under a three-tiered hierarchical command structure.
 Decisions are fed down from Strategic Commanders (responsible for setting overall strategic objectives and agency contributions) to Tactical Commanders (setting the operational boundaries for using the resources available) and finally to Operational Commanders (translating tactics into actions to resolve the incident).

 Agencies invest significant levels of resources to resolve incidents, potentially over prolonged periods of time (e.g. the Bosley Mill explosion required emergency service resources for more than 30 days).

-Decision makers often exhibit ‘decision inertia’ – resulting in failures to act in time (or at all).
-When decision makers have a wealth of experience and expertise, heuristic models can be effective in helping to make decisions quickly, with limited information.
-However, the rarity and uniqueness of each major incident makes it difficult to develop this level of expertise.
+Decision-makers often exhibit ‘decision inertia’ – resulting in failures to act in time (or at all).
+When decision-makers have a wealth of experience and expertise, heuristic models can be effective in helping to make decisions quickly, with limited information.
+However, the rarity and uniqueness of each major incident make it difficult to develop this level of expertise.
 In particular, the following features can impact on decision-making:

 Under severe time pressure, people do not have the time to take a ‘rational’ and comprehensive approach to decision-making.

 Too much information can be overwhelming, but a lack of information can lead to an inaccurate assessment of the problem.

 Risk and uncertainty can lead to decision avoidance due to our motivation to avoid unpleasant emotions such as regret (sorrow for losses).

 Being responsible for decision-making can lead to cognitive load by considering too much information and the overwhelming need to protect ourselves.